 Did you ever feel your dog is trying to reach to you in hard times?
 We know we did and for a while, it looked like a simple reaction, something dogs tend to do either way.
 Still, a comforting human is not something they’re taught to do, which brings out the question, whether a dog has a sixth sense, to come in just when needed.
 Well, they do, but it is a bit different than we think.
 Is it something they live through as well while they’re trying to help us?
 Definitely.
 How, and why are the questions which follow, and after a long research we found the answer to them as well.
 Here is why a dog is man’s best friend, in both the happy days and the sad ones.

-The triggers and the communication
+The triggers and communication of dogs depression and emotions

 The smell gives you away